Can You Use Radiant Heat Under Vinyl Plank Flooring?

 What is Vinyl Plank Flooring?

-Vinyl plank flooring is a popular choice for many homeowners because it is durable, easy to install, and clean.
-It’s also more affordable than hardwood floors and looks great if you want to add a gorgeous, natural, and organic-looking touch.
+Luxury Vinyl flooring is a popular choice for many homeowners because it is durable, easy to install, and clean.
+It’s also more affordable than hardwood or tile floors and looks great if you want to add a gorgeous, natural, and organic-looking touch.

 What is Radiant Heat?

-Radiant heat is a type of heating that uses radiant energy to warm up an area.
-Radiant energy is electromagnetic waves that travel through the air, transferring their energy to objects it comes into contact with.
+Radiant heat is a type of heating that uses radiant energy to warm up an object.
+Radiant energy is electromagnetic waves that travel through the air, transferring their energy to objects they encounter.

 So, electromagnetic waves travel up into the room, but once they come into contact with an object, this energy is turned into heat.
-This radiant heat contact warms the objects, thus warming the entire room.
-In this case, the waves come into contact with your vinyl plank flooring and produce an even coverage of heat around the room.
-This is different from other types of heating, like forced air heating which pushes heated air aimlessly into space.
+This radiant heat contact warms the objects, which in the case of flooring, creates a floor that is warm to the touch.

 Can Radiant Heat be Used Under Vinyl Plank Flooring?

-In short, vinyl plank floors and radiant heating systems work exceptionally well together.
-There’s no risk of damage, nor will you risk voiding your warranty.
-All you need to do is ensure that your heating system on average, won’t exceed 80-85°F, as this is usually the safe temperature limit for vinyl plank flooring.
+You should also ensure that your heating system on average doesn’t exceed 80-85°F, as this is usually the safe temperature limit for vinyl plank flooring.
 Be sure to check your vinyl plank flooring manufacturer’s instructions for the exact temperature as they may vary.
-There are a few things to remember when installing radiant heat under vinyl plank flooring.

-Slowly adjust your temperature from low to high, roughly increasing by five degrees a day until you reach your desired temperature.
+These systems should also be installed days to weeks in advance of the flooring, so the cementitious compounds have time to properly cure.
+You also need to gradually raise the temperature of the heating system, roughly increasing by five degrees a day until you reach your desired temperature.
 This is the best way to avoid damaging either your heating system or flooring.

 How to Choose and Install a Radiant Heating System Under Vinyl Plank Flooring

-While all this can sound like a lot, the reality is that it isn’t.
-Installing a radiant heating system under vinyl plank flooring is not difficult as long as you follow the manufacturer’s instructions.
+QuietWarmth Float is a radiant heat system designed specifically for floating flooring, such as luxury vinyl.
+They are a thin, conductive ink film that generates just enough radiant energy to gently and safely warm your flooring.
+They are easy to install and operate, and do not raise the overall height of the flooring.
+QuietWarmth Float is a great option for DIY-ers and professional contractors alike. is not difficult as long as you follow the manufacturer’s instructions.
 Many homeowners and fans of DIY can easily complete this project themselves with guided instructions, or you can get a professional handyperson to fit it for you.

 Get Started with QuietWarmth Radiant Heating Systems